 - Evaluate how customers buy: Where do they drop off?
 Where do they hesitate?

-- Train your team on upselling and cross-selling: Not pushy selling, just smart suggestions that help solve customer needs
+- Train each team on upselling and cross-selling: Not pushy selling, just smart suggestions that help solve customer needs

 - Simplify checkout or purchase paths: Fewer clicks mean fewer lost sales